 It is important for librarians and teaching faculty to understand that the Framework is not designed to be implemented in a single information literacy session in a student’s academic career; it is intended to be developmentally and systematically integrated into the student’s academic program at a variety of levels.
 (Appendix 1)

 It is not the intention of the Framework to fit its entire contents into one session, but to build a curriculum that will reach students throughout their academic experience.
-Several of the other “things” speak to methods and steps to take to build this curriculum, specifically, Thing 12 – Working with Faculty and a few upcoming “things” on Curriculum-Mapping and Outreach.
+Several of the other “things” speak to methods and steps to take to build this curriculum, specifically, Thing 12 – Working with Faculty, Thing 17 – Curriculum-Mapping, and Thing 18 – Outreach/Marketing.

 Not all Frames can be taught in depth in a one-shot session.
 So, what can be done?